fredrikaubert/ctx35/README.md

 when I tested it.
 If you run into problems you should consult the documentation/support of the product you have problems with.

+In short, you need a free serial port, rxtx installed in your jvm and you are ready to go.

 ## Install USB serial device driver
 If you are directly using your serial port on your computer you can skip this step.
 If you do not have an available serial port on your computer you should